-Apple TV is a set-top box that plugs into your TV’s via an HDMI cable that connects to your television’s HDMI port.
+Apple TV is a set-top box that plugs into your TV via an HDMI cable that connects to your television’s HDMI port.
 The device sports 32 GB or 64 GB of solid-state memory to store your apps and games.

 On the back of the device is an HDMI out and Gigabit Ethernet port.
-The Ethernet port is great for users who may have the device further away from the router; however, Wi-Fi should be of no concern otherwise since it contains the dual-band Wi-Fi (802.11a/b/g/n/ac) antenna.
+The Ethernet port is great for users who may have the device further away from the router; however, Wi-Fi should be of no concern otherwise since it contains a dual-band Wi-Fi (802.11a/b/g/n/ac) antenna.

 The CPU that powers the Apple TV is a true beast.
-The processor is a 2.38 GHz hexa-core Apple A10X Fusion.
+The processor is a 2.38 GHz Hexa-core Apple A10X Fusion.
 The device also sports 3 GB LPDDR4 memory.
-The device also features Bluetooth 5.0, Dolby Digital surround sound and Dolby Atmos audio.
+The device also features Bluetooth 5.0, Dolby Digital surround sound, and Dolby Atmos audio.

 The remote has a built-in touchpad to navigate the interface.
 The touchpad physically clicks so you won’t accidentally trigger an unwanted click which separates it from other streaming device remotes.
 Another great feature is the remote operates off of Bluetooth technology so the remote doesn’t have to be in line-of-sight of the box.

 The Apple TV streaming device is a performance beast.
 The A10X Fusion processor is the same hardware that powers the iPad pro and delivering lightning-quick speeds.
 The startup is fast and smooth, info screens load quickly, and there is minimal latency scrolling through menus.
 Users will find that this truly is a premium streaming device.